-Here (above) is an example of what my Excel/.xls file looked like before I turned it into a Tab Delimited file by opening the file, clicking File, selecting Save As, and selecting the new file format from the Save As Type drop down menu.
-Notice that I widened my columns sufficiently in the initial file so that none of my data will "jump columns" during the transfer.
-Also note that my file contains a column with Student ID data.
+Above is an example of what my Excel/.xls file looked like before I turned it into a Tab Delimited file by opening the file, clicking File, selecting Save As, and selecting the new file format from the Save As Type drop down menu.

-10. You will receive the above message after your import starts.
+The above message will appear after the import starts.

 If you also see the above message, revisit the Determine Columns step, as you might have accidentally created a Student ID column or you might have selected a wrong column format.